Speks2/websiteAPIsProject/README.md

 # websiteAPIsProject
 hearthstone api custom website
-Hearthstone characters have their own linkedIn profiles.
-Comedy website project
+An information website for Hearthstone nerds with their own API, learn whats new and what already is, in Hearthstone.

+WELCOME TO Hearthstone: The Latest Patch!